kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/inheritance.md

 ```

-This code mostly works.
+This code does work, but it's not as good as it could be.

 <!-- make a replit for it
 try running it and see the output file
 -->

-Let's add some improvements, though.
+Let's add some improvements.
 There is some repeated code.
-We can add a *helper method* to reduce the repetition.
+We can add a helper method to reduce the repetition.

-We don't expect outside users of the class to need to call this `persist()` method, but it is still worth writing even if it is only used internally.
+We don't expect outside users of the class to need to call this `persist()` method.
+It's an internal method to help the other methods work.

 ```python
 import os